wp-plugins/wpsc-support-tickets/readme.txt

 == Changelog ==

 = 4.6.1 =
-* Fixed: Patched an issue where Open and Closed statuses were not being translated
+* Fixed: Patched an issue where Open and Closed statuses were not being translated.

 = 4.6.0 =
 * Added: Severity can be set when ticket submitted